DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-26-dual-running.md

   Then candidates will see that they have two options.

-- If we skip this intertitial page for users already signed into Apply, and show a confirmation page instead Then candidates won’t be asked to make the same choice over and over again.
+- If we skip this intertitial page for users already signed into Apply, and show a confirmation page instead Then candidates will not be asked to make the same choice over and over again.

 ### Redirecting candidates (back) to Find